rakus/jar-presenter/README.md

         port     use given port (default is random)
 ```

+---
+**IMPORTANT**

+The minimalist HTTP server
+* does not implement any security
+* assumes a well behaving client (e.g. a "standard" browser)
+* only accepts request via localhost
+---

 ### Extract
 With the sub-command `extract` the contained presentation is extracted to the
 given directory in the sub-directory `presentation`.